RedisLabs/raft/docs/Using.md

 Restore state after a restart
 ------------------

-Raft stores all its data in three files: Snapshot, log and metadata file (see `raft_persist_metadata_f` in `raft.h` for details).
+Raft stores all its data in three files: Snapshot, log, and the metadata file (see `raft_persist_metadata_f` in `raft.h` for details).

 After a restart, we need to restore the state.
-Correct order would be:
+The correct order would be:

-- Initialize library (described above)
+- Initialize the library (described above)
 - Restore snapshot (skip this step if you don't have a snapshot)
 - Restore log entries
 - Restore metadata